matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 If the feature is supported by the default room version, then just continue as usual.

-If the feature is supported but by a stable room version that is not the default one, the client should then request to use the preferred version (`best`) that supports the feature, in the create room call:
+If the feature is supported but by a stable room version that is not the default one, the client should then request to use the preferred version (`preferred`) that supports the feature, in the create room call:

 ````
 POST /_matrix/client/r0/createRoom HTTP/1.1